jmstacey/rubyfuse/README.markdown

-RubyFuse
+fuse-ruby
 ============

-RubyFuse is a library aimed at allowing Ruby programmers to quickly and easily create virtual filesystems with little more than a few lines of code.
+fuse-ruby is a library aimed at allowing Ruby programmers to quickly and easily create virtual filesystems with little more than a few lines of code.

 A "hello world" filesystem equivalent to the one demonstrated on fuse.sourceforge.org is just 20 lines of code!

-RubyFuse is NOT a full implementation of the FUSE API ... yet.
+fuse-ruby is NOT a full implementation of the FUSE API ... yet.

 Requirements
 -------------